yhtMinceraft1010X/liferay-portal/modules/etl/talend/README.markdown

 ### Eclipse `TOS_*.ini` Settings

-Adjust memory settings if necessary in `TOS_HOME/studio/TOS_*.ini` file by providing `-X` jvm arguments after line with `-vmargs`.
-If necessary other jvm arguments may be configured here as well.
-Here is configuration sample:
+Adjust memory settings if necessary in the `TOS_HOME/studio/TOS_*.ini` file by providing `-X` jvm arguments after the line with `-vmargs`.
+If necessary, other JVM arguments may also be configured here.
+Here is a configuration sample:

 ```sh
 -vm